dailymotion/webpack-multi-output/README.md

 ## Combining with other plugins

 Depending on the plugins you want to use in parallel, be carefull where the order of your plugins in your configuration.

-The plugin performs the replacement of a comment in the code, so if you're using the `UglifyJsPlugin` plugin, you will want to place it in front of it, as `UglifyJsPlugin` will probably remove comments:
+The plugin performs a replacement in the code.
+If you want to use the Uglify plugin in parallel **and** the files you are requiring are json, you can use the `uglify` option so the json content will be minified.

+If you are not using `webpack-multi-output` to require json, make sure to use the Uglify plugin **after** so the code replaced will be minified.

 ```js
 // ...